 The TrimerTrip dataset of SAMPL7, like cucurbiturils from previous challenges, posed the largest challenge for participants, as judged by method performance.
 Specifically, most methods performed poorly at computing binding free energies for cationic guests with cyclic, aromatic, and adamantane based moieties.
-In addition, most methods were relatively inconsistent at predicting binding free energies of hydrocarbon chains of increasing length, but the AMOEBA methods did very well predicting 7 of 8 within 2 kcal/mol.
-Still, two methods performed relatively well even here, with both using alchemical free energy calculations.
+In addition, most methods were relatively inconsistent at predicting binding free energies of hydrocarbon chains of increasing length, but the AMOEBA alchemical binding free energy methods did very well predicting 7 of 8 within 2 kcal/mol.
+Both of the best performing methods here used alchemical free energy calculations.
 Predictions from the best fixed-charge force field submission, based on nonequilibrium free energy calculations (FSDAM/GAFF2/OPC3), had errors above 2 kcal/mol for 8/16 host-guest systems considered.
-In contrast, performance with the AMOEBA polarizable force field was significantly better here, suggesting that one key source of error may be polarization effects.
+In contrast, performance with the AMOEBA polarizable force field and alchemical methods was significantly better here, suggesting that one key source of error may be polarization effects and/or multipoles.

-In the TrimerTrip case, participants also found evidence that binding free energies may be more accurate if different potential host conformations are considered, especially for bulkier guests such as those with adamantane moeities.
-This exploration of sensitivity to host conformation also provided insight into modeling the the host's flexibility; participants found binding free energies to be sensitive to the torsional parameters of the glycoluril methylene bridges [43].
+In the TrimerTrip case, participants also found evidence that binding free energies may be more accurate if different potential host conformations are considered, especially for bulkier guests such as those with adamantane moieties.
+This exploration of sensitivity to host conformation also provided insight into modeling the host's flexibility; participants found binding free energies to be sensitive to the geometry of the triptycene rings [43, 94].
 Our reference calculations showed poor sampling of interconversion between alchemical states in our simulations, despite use of Hamiltonian Replica Exchange.